Coset Sum: an alternative to the tensor product in wavelet construction: Application: coset sum wavelet systems

 \section{Application: coset sum wavelet systems}

-In this section we introduce a special class of wavelet systems that can be derived from coset sum refinement masks in a very simple manner, and study their fast algorithms.
+In this section we introduce a special class of wavelet systems that can be derived from coset sum refinement masks in a very simple manner, and present their properties, including fast algorithms, together with some experimental results.